Cabela’s Inc., one of the country’s BIGGEST and most well-known outdoor recreation businesses, was founded in 1961.

 The lifetime guarantee had several restrictions and exclusions, such as the short period for which Cabela’s-branded electronics were covered.

-Except for a few models, ALL rifle scopes bearing Cabela’s trademark came with a lifetime guarantee.
+Except for a few models, ALL rifle scopes bearing Cabela’s trademark were covered by a lifetime guarantee.

 Cabela’s provided only a five-year warranty for such electronic components.